JuliaPy/SymPy.jl/examples/tutorial.md

 #### Unevaluated integrals

-The `Integral` function can stage unevaluated integrals that will be evaluated by calling `doit`.
+The `Integral` constructor can stage unevaluated integrals that will be evaluated by calling `doit`.
 It is also used when the output is unknown.
 This example comes from the tutorial:

 ```
-integ = Integral(sin(x^2), x)
+integ = sympy.Integral(sin(x^2), x)
 ```

 ```
-doit(integ)
+integ.doit()
 ```